 regexps).
 But in big stable applications which you regularly profile, you might

-have transforms that you always need, and it's too much work to redo them every
+have transforms that you always need and don't want to redo them every time.
+To

 , stop